MorvanZhou/rethink/README.md

 3. **Automatic association**: Too many notes?
 Don't remember what you wrote before?
    Unable to effectively form a note network?
    Rethink automatically recommend related notes while writing, actively assist you in forming a knowledge network.
-(Working in progress)
 4. **Local storage**: Rethink attaches great importance to data security.
    You can store data in a local storage.
    Or you can also use the online version [https://rethink.run](https://rethink.run),